Each day runs from 10:00 AM to 5:00 PM.

 students gain hands-on experience in designing, programming, and building

-- In the Programming section, students learn to program in multiple
+- In the Programming track, students learn to program in multiple

 languages by creating their own computer games.

-- The Mathematical Theory section is conducted by Dr. Rudich and
+- The Mathematical Theory track is conducted by Dr. Rudich and

 provides students with a deeper understanding of mathematical theory and aspects of computer science.

-A minimum number of participants is required for this section.
+A minimum of three participants is required for this section.

-- Before the elective, there is a guest lecture by computer science
+- Before the afternoon tracks, there is a guest lecture by computer science

-faculty and graduate students presenting their research at Carnegie Mellon.
+faculty and graduate students at Carnegie Mellon presenting their research.